 Dreamhunter was selected as an ALA Best Book for Young Adults 2007.
 The Best Books list is compiled by a committee of the Young Adult Library Services Association (YALSA), a division of the American Library Association.

 Part Two of the Dreamhunter Duet, Dreamquake, was published in 2007 by Harper Collins.
-It concludes the duet in the same spirit of deeply imagined and ingeniously constructed story that is both part myth and fairytale.
+It concludes the duet with a deeply imagined and ingeniously constructed story that is equal parts myth and fairytale.
 'Knox not only generates a riveting mystery and a forcefully original myth of place, but raises some challenging questions about power and freedom, artistic licence, the role of the storyteller, and the way that both history and the future are constructed around dreams and fantasies of one sort or another'.

 Dreamquake won the Michael L Printz Award in 2008 and an ALA Best book award in the same year.

 The follow-up to her award-winning novel The Vintner's Luck was published by Victoria University Press in 2009.
 The Angel's Cut is an evocative and wildly romantic new novel, set in 1929 boomtown Los Angeles.
-Into a world of movie lots and speakeasies comes Xas, student flier and wingless angel, determined only to go on living in the air while confronted by forces trying to keep him on the ground.
+Into a world of movie lots and speakeasies comes Xas, student flier and wingless angel, determined only to go on living in the air despite the voices that conspire to keep him on the ground.

 In 2013, Knox published Mortal Fire (Gecko Press), a young adults novel, which was a finalist in the LA Times Book Awards and won the Best Young Adult Fiction award at the 2014 New Zealand Post Book Awards for Children and Young Adults.
 Her novel, Wake, was published by Victoria University Press in 2013.

-Elizabeth Knox is the 2014 recipient of the Michael King Writer's Fellowship.
-This $100,000 fellowship has been awarded to Knox to allow her to write a memoir based on her experiences of illness and violent death in her family.
+Elizabeth Knox was the 2014 recipient of the Michael King Writer's Fellowship.
+The $100,000 fellowship was awarded to Knox to assist her in writing a memoir based on her experiences of illness and violent death in her family.